akka/akka-projection/docs/src/main/paradox/kafka.md

 A typical source for Projections is messages from Kafka.
 Akka Projections has integration with [Alpakka Kafka](https://doc.akka.io/docs/alpakka-kafka/current/), which is described in here.

-The @apidoc[KafkaSourceProvider] uses consumer group assignments from Kafka and can resume from offsets stored in a database.
+The @apidoc[KafkaSourceProvider$] uses consumer group assignments from Kafka and can resume from offsets stored in a database.

 Akka Projections can store the offsets from Kafka in a @ref:[relational DB with JDBC](jdbc.md)